AugCogVR/pyc-cfg/README.md

 This fork has been updated to work with Python 3 and clang 10.

-it has only been tested in the limited use case I have for it, so YMMV.
+It has only been tested in the limited use case I have for it, so YMMV.

 It assumes libclang.so (for clang 10) is in the repo's root folder (either a copy or link).
 I might have included my copy (for Ubuntu) in the repo.